 The tuning adjustment appears to be a variable resistor instead of a capacitor.
 And sadly, these types of controls get dirty and worn more quickly.
 So our concern is that over time, tuning may get harder.
 But for as little as this weather receiver costs, buying a new one would probably work best.

-Our Rating for the Radio Shack 12-500 Weather Cube
+Radio Shack 12-500 Weather Cube Review: Our Rating

 On the whole, this weather radio is a sturdy, good-sounding, and simple-to-operate receiver.
 Great choice for the novice and intermediate listener besides.
 The price is good, and this makes it easy to replace in the event of loss or damage.
 While it lacks some features we like, we’d still recommend it.
 Any new NOAA listener wanting a basic but still good unit would love the 12-500.
 Thus we rate this receiver at 90 out of 100.